OctoPrint/OctoPrint-FirmwareUpdater/README.md

     https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/archive/master.zip

 The appropriate flashing tool also needs to be installed.
-For 8-bit MCUs the tools is **avrdude**, for 32-bit MCUs the tool is **bossac**.
+For 8-bit MCUs the tool is **avrdude**, for 32-bit MCUs the tool is **bossac**, for LPC1768 an external tool is not needed, but there is additional configuration to get make the on-board SD card accessible.

 ### AVRDUDE Installation